Virginia Supreme Court strikes down Democrats’ redistricting plan in US

 The Democratic legislative majority approved the amendment in October, days before the November state election.
 Democrats, who gained additional legislative seats in that vote, then passed the amendment for a second time in January and scheduled the referendum for April.

-Republicans filed multiple lawsuits, claiming there was no intervening election since early voting had already started when the amendment was first passed and that lawmakers violated other procedural steps in advancing the measure.
+Republicans filed multiple lawsuits, claiming there was no intervening election since early voting had already started when the amendment was first passed and that legislators violated other procedural steps in advancing the measure.

+US House Speaker Mike Johnson praised the ruling on X on Friday.

+“The Virginia Supreme Court has affirmed what we believed from the beginning – the hastily drawn, egregious gerrymander was unconstitutional.
+This ruling is a victory for democracy and ensures Virginians have fair representation in Congress.”